"Excellence through knowledge, Achievement through Commitment"

-However, PACIFIC WEST provides full counseling services administered by its staff of instructors under the supervision of the deans.
-Such counseling is available throughout the day and, more limitedly, in the evenings.
+PACIFIC WEST provides full counseling services administered by its staff of instructors under the supervision of the deans.
+Such counseling is available throughout the day and in the evenings before or after class.
 The student should request an appointment with a specific counselor at the Academic/Administrative Office.

 By requesting such appointment and indicating the nature of the student’s inquiry or problem, it can be determined in advance whether files, transcripts or other reference material will be required.
 Thus, when the student meets the counselor, the meeting will not only be more productive, but also less time-consuming.

 A strong academic counseling program has been developed to maintain close contact with each and every student at Pacific West College of Law to insure a successful law school experience.
 The Deans and faculty members are available to discuss with students any concerns that may arise during the course of their law school career.
 Faculty are encouraged to treat students as if they will be practicing law together in the future.